spowerrr/TailwindCSS/README.md

    }
    ```

-   *build: Compiles Tailwind styles into `styles/style.css`.
+   `build`: Compiles Tailwind styles into `styles/style.css`.
-   *watch: Automatically rebuilds the CSS whenever there are changes to the input files.
+   `watch`: Automatically rebuilds the CSS whenever there are changes to the input files.

 6. **Create Input CSS File**